Gunfire Claims Palestinian Toddler

-JERUSALEM (AP) _ Israeli soldiers killed a Palestinian toddler and wounded two others in Gaza Monday, hospital officials and witnesses said.
-The shooting came as Israeli leaders weighed a military response to a Palestinian shooting rampage that killed five people, including a mother and her two young sons.
+JERUSALEM (AP) _ Israeli soldiers shot dead a Palestinian toddler in Gaza Monday, hospital officials and witnesses said.
+The incident came as Israeli leaders weighed a military response to a Palestinian shooting rampage that killed five people, including a mother and her two young sons.

-In the second straight day of violence to take children’s lives, the 2-year-old boy was killed shortly after 7 p.m. while he played ball in Rafah.
-Israel’s army said forces had returned fire and knew of no casualties, while the boy’s uncle said there had been no fighting in the area.
+In the second straight day of violence to take children’s lives, the two-year-old boy was killed while played ball in the southern Gaza town of Rafah.
+In a familiar pattern, Israel’s army said forces had returned fire _ and knew of no casualties _ while the boy’s uncle said there had been no fighting in the area.

 Meanwhile, expectation mounted of an Israeli operation in the West Bank city of Nablus, where Israeli officials said Sunday’s shooting rampage in Kibbutz Metzer _ a community that symbolized Jewish-Arab coexistence _ had been planned.

-Al Aqsa Martyrs Brigades, which are allied with Yasser Arafat’s Fatah group, claimed responsibility for the kibbutz attack.
-Israel said it showed the insincerity of the Palestinian leader’s recent condemnations of attacks on civilians, but Palestinians maintained the shooting was carried out by rogues and Arafat promised an investigation.
+Israel said the shooting _ claimed by the Al Aqsa Brigades, which are allied with Yasser Arafat’s Fatah group _ showed the insincerity of the Palestinian leader’s recent condemnations of attacks on civilians.
+Palestinians maintained the shooting was carried out by rogues and Arafat promised an investigation.

 Either way, the violence bodes ill for the mission of U.S. envoy David Satterfield, who arrived Monday to promote a plan for restarting Mideast peace negotiations and establishing a Palestinian state with provisional borders by next year.

 Satterfield was to meet Monday with other representatives of the so-called Quartet backing the plan _ the United States, Russia, the European Union and United Nations.